 2. Clear Your Schedule

-Assume you won’t be doing much of anything for the next one to three days but sleeping and resting.
+Assume you won’t be doing much of anything for the next one to three days after you’ve had your wisdom teeth out but sleeping and resting.
 Don’t schedule your appointment in the middle of a big college paper.
 Call your friends and tell them you’ll be incognito for a few days.
 Give yourself the time and space to relax.
 This means no stress, no hassles, no to do lists.
 Save responsibility and any fun for when your jawbones are back on their feet.
+You’re recovering from a serious oral surgery.
+Be kind to yourself.

 3. Take the Pain Medication We Give You